 When she was a little girl, Katherine Cardwell Brown (’06) always worried that something would happen to her identical twin sister, Susan.
-Years later, when Susan was diagnosed with cancer, Brown was facing her worse nightmare.
+Years later, when Susan was diagnosed with cancer, Brown was facing her worst nightmare.

 Brown’s sister, Susan Cram-Smith, was 30 when she felt a pea-sized lump behind her left shoulder in early 2015.
 Active and outwardly healthy with two small children, she was diagnosed with stage IV metastatic melanoma of unknown primary, which has a five-year survival rate of less than 25%, according to the Melanoma Research Alliance.